 I hesitate to include Amazon’s Give Back Box program because I think it requires some meaningful diligence on the part of us, the donors.
 However, I’m mentioning it anyway with the request that you use it sparingly and only when you have something really valuable to give to a charity that you no longer need.

-On the surface, the program sounds fantastic.
 By typing in your address on Amazon, you can print a shipping label, fill an Amazon box with items to donate, and drop it in the mail for free.
 We’re reusing the box AND donating to charity, which sounds like a win-win.
 But like most things in life, it’s not so cut and dry.

 So… take this recommendation with caution.
 If you have a few great items that you know a thrift shop would love, go ahead and send them along.
 But please don’t make this your lazy excuse to buy more things or not find the right home for things you no longer need.

 Create Cardboard Postcards or Birthday Cards, Thank You Cards, etc…